As our everyday lives get more and more intertwined with the internet, we are spending more time online.

-Because your data is encrypted when travelling between your device and the server, it is impossible for hackers, surveillance officers, or your ISP to see what you are dong online.
+Because your data is encrypted when travelling between your device and the server, it is impossible for hackers, surveillance organisations, or your ISP to see what you are dong online.

 Once your data leaves the VPN server it is also impossible to trace it back to you and your internet connection.
 This is because the server stamps that data with its own IP Address (a bit like an online identity tag) rather than your one.
 This means that the data can be traced to the server, but not beyond.

 This allows you to be semi-anonymous online and also make it appear you are in a different country too.

 This allows you to access geo-restricted content no matter where you are and also get around any online censorship you may face in your home country.